anphiriel/chroma_key/README.md

 ```bash
 python chroma_key_gui.py
 ```
+---

-## Usage
+### Usage

-1. Load Foreground Video
+1. **Load Foreground Video**

-Click “Load Foreground Video” and select a .mp4 file, ideally with a greenscreen or solid background.
+- Click “Load Foreground Video” and select a .mp4 file, ideally with a greenscreen or solid background.

-3. Pick Chroma Key Color
+3. **Pick Chroma Key Color**

-Optionally click “Pick Chroma Key Color” to open a window where you drag a bounding box around the background color to remove.
+- Optionally click “Pick Chroma Key Color” to open a window where you drag a bounding box around the background color to remove.
 The default is set to green (0, 255, 0).

-5. Load Background
+5. **Load Background**

-Click “Load Background” and choose either Image or Video as the source.
+- Click “Load Background” and choose either Image or Video as the source.
-If video, frames are preloaded for short background clips.
+- If video, frames are preloaded for short background clips.
-If image, it remains static throughout the composite.
+- If image, it remains static throughout the composite.

-7. Adjust Sliders
+7. **Adjust Sliders**

-Tolerance: how wide the color range is around the chosen key color.
+- Tolerance: how wide the color range is around the chosen key color.
-Edge Softness: the blur/feather around edges for seamless compositing.
+- Edge Softness: the blur/feather around edges for seamless compositing.
-Color Spill: reduce any green or color cast on the foreground subject.
+- Color Spill: reduce any green or color cast on the foreground subject.
-Brightness / Contrast: separate sliders for foreground and background.
+- Brightness / Contrast: separate sliders for foreground and background.

-5. Preview
+9. **Preview**

-Click “Preview Composited Video” to watch the entire video with the background replaced.
+- Click “Preview Composited Video” to watch the entire video with the background replaced.
-If “Reverse Background” is checked, the background video frames are played in reverse.
+- If “Reverse Background” is checked, the background video frames are played in reverse.
-Expect some delay of the preview video on lower-performing devices (final export after processing is standard speed).
+- Expect some delay of the preview video on lower-performing devices (final export after processing is standard speed).

-6. Export
+11. **Export**
-Click “Export Composited Video” to render and save the final output.
+- Click “Export Composited Video” to render and save the final output.

+---

-## Compatibility
+### Compatibility

 Mac, Windows, Linux

+---

-## Credits & License
+### Credits & License

 Author: Anelia Gaydardzhieva (https://github.com/Anelia1)

 (c) 2025, MIT License

+---

-## Contact
+### Contact

 For questions, suggestions, or contributions, please open an issue in this repository or reach out via GitHub.
 Feedback is welcomed to further showcase the potential of this Chroma Key Compositor Demo App.